INSTITUTE OF CHARTERED ACCOUNTANTS OF BARBADOS

 (a) Structured Courses

-Hours for structured courses can be achieved through attendance of technical meetings, seminars, lectures, courses (including pre-course/meeting preparation) and through distance learning where the course is assessed and/or leads to a further qualification.
+Hours for structured courses can be achieved through attendance at technical meetings, seminars, lectures, courses (including pre-course/meeting preparation) and through distance learning where the course is assessed and/or leads to a further qualification.

 · Each major change in job environment